agorevski/Quintessentia/README_AZURE_SETUP.md

 1. **Navigate to your Web App URL**: `https://quintessentia-server.azurewebsites.net`

 2. **Test the application**:
-   - Upload a podcast episode URL
+   - Upload an audio episode URL
    - Verify files are stored in Azure Blob Storage
    - Check that database records are created
    - Download episodes and summaries